Shadrock/Mali-health-map/README.md

 - `wrapper`: the main container for our map in the body.
 Our whole map and interface will fall inside the wrapper element.
 - `header`: an element in which we can put the title of our map.
 - `map`: the element our map will be attached to.
-- `controls`: the element in which we can put any buttons or controls.
+- `controls`: an element into which we could put any buttons or controls not on the map itself (we probably won't use this in this tutorial).
 - `narrative`: an element inside controls where we can put a brief explanation about the map to help the viewer.

 Within the `script tags`, I've added the map object and tile layer.
 These should be extremely familiar since this creates our map object and adds a basemap.
 Keeping in mind that our audience is potentially French speaking, or working with geographic references to places with French names due to the colonial history of Mali, is there a better tile set we can use?
 If you need some starting options have a look at the [Leaflet Providers Overview](https://leaflet-extras.github.io/leaflet-providers/preview/).
 You will also need to re-center the map and change the `attribution:` of the map to include the new tile set and the data provider!
 Also consider the `min` and `max` zoom levels: this is a good place to control the scales at which your map operates.